 Rising star Pepi joins regulars Pulisic, McKennie and Dest to headline USMNT World Cup qualifying squad

-Ricardo Pepi has been called up for the U.S. men's national team in upcoming World Cup qualifiers next month, moving a step closer to committing full-time to the Stars and Stripes despite overtures from Mexico.
+Ricardo Pepi has been called up for the U.S. men's national team in upcoming World Cup qualifiers next month, signalling he would commit full-time to the Stars and Stripes despite overtures from Mexico.

 The 18-year-old FC Dallas forward converted the winning shootout kick in the MLS All-Star Game on Wednesday as his rise to stardom continues, and his finishing ability could prove to be a huge long-term boost for the USMNT.